 I went to the ‘Cash Balance’ section, and realized that I had received 500 free credits (a $5 value) just for signing on.
 This was nice.
 Here is a screenshot to show you kind of what was going on.

 I clicked on the balance button here, and took a screenshot of just a few of the gift card options that you could get.
-There were literally a ton to choose from.
+There was literally a ton to choose from.

 Next, I used the search bar to search out some stores.
 I chose the Walmart option to see what kind of cashback I could get, and it told me that I could get up to 3.25%, which was pretty cool.
 I clicked on it, and was briefly shown this page before the Walmart page loaded…